Chaaan30/Chaaan30/README.md

 - I am Chaaan or Cristian Jay, a BSIT College Student in Mapua Malayan Colleges Laguna
 - I practice Web development on my free time !
-- I love playing games and anime so, hope we get along :>
+- I love playing games and anything anime related so, hope we get along :>
 <!--
 **Chaaan30/Chaaan30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.